Enveloppe/mkdocs-publisher-template/README.md

 The script need one key, to share the file.
 You can configure the key in the configuration of the script.

 If you want a folder structure in `docs`, you need to use the `category` keys, with the form of `path/path`.
 You can also block a file to update with `update: false`.

+Note : With `awesome-pages` you can hide folder from navigation.
+To hide a file, just use `hidden` in `category` (as `category: hidden`).
+Links, image will work without problem.

 ## Mkdocs
 Material give you the possibility to add SEO tags with :